Broken windows theory: Mexico City

-An 18-month study by Carlos Vilalta in Mexico City showed that framework of Broken Windows Theory on homicide in suburban neighborhoods was not a direct correlation, but a "concentrated disadvantage" in the perception of fear and modes of crime prevention.
-In areas with more social disorder (such as public intoxication), an increased perception of law-abiding citizens to feel unsafe amplified the impact of homicide occurring in the neighborhood.
+An 18-month study by Carlos Vilalta in Mexico City showed that the framework of Broken Windows Theory on homicide in suburban neighborhoods was not a direct correlation, but a "concentrated disadvantage" in the perception of fear and modes of crime prevention.
+In areas with more social disorder (such as public intoxication), an increased perception of law-abiding citizens feeling unsafe amplified the impact of homicide occurring in the neighborhood.
 It was also found that it was more effective in preventing instances of violent crime among people living in areas with less physical structural decay (such as graffiti), lending credence to the Broken Windows Theory basis that law enforcement is trusted more among those in areas with less disorder.

 Furthering this data, a 2023 study conducted by Ricardo Massa on residency near clandestine dumpsites associated economic disenfranchisement with high physical disorder.
 The neighborhoods that had high concentrations of landfill waste were correlated with crimes (such as vehicle theft and robbery), and most significantly crimes related to property.
 In a space where property damage and neglect is normalized, a person's response to this type of environment can also greatly be affected by their perception of their surroundings.
 It was also concluded that non-residents of these high-concentration areas tended to fear and avoid these locations, seeing as there was typically less surveillance and lack of community efficacy surrounding clandestine dumpsites.
 However, despite this fear, Massa also notes that, in this case, individual targets for crime (such as homicide or rape) were unlikely compared to the vandalism of public and private property.

 Other effects

 Real estate

-Other side effects of better monitoring and cleaned up streets may well be desired by governments or housing agencies and the population of a neighborhood: broken windows can count as an indicator of low real estate value and may deter investors.
+Other side effects of better monitoring and cleaned up streets may well be desired by governments or housing agencies and the population of a neighborhood; broken windows can count as an indicator of low real estate value and may deter investors.
 Real estate professionals may benefit from adopting the "Broken Windows Theory", because if the number of minor transgressions is monitored in a specific area, there is likely to be a reduction in major transgressions as well.
 This may actually increase or decrease value in a house or apartment, depending on the area.
 Fixing windows is, therefore, also a step of real estate development, which may lead, whether it is desired or not, to gentrification.
 By reducing the number of broken windows in the community, the inner cities would appear to be attractive to consumers with more capital.
 Eliminating danger in spaces that are notorious for criminal activity, such as downtown New York City and Chicago, would draw in investment from consumers, increase the city's economic status, and provide a safe and pleasant image for present and future inhabitants.